 The Bioethics study program will train you to understand the interaction between advances in biotechnology and society, the complex relationship between morality, mental health and the law, issues surrounding euthanasia and end-of life-care, human and animal research ethics, stem cell research and cloning, and even doctor-patient relationships.

 Students can choose to structure their studies according to one of five different pathways that lead to a specialisation in public health ethics, research ethics, clinical ethics, health humanities, or research.
-Download a pdf of the bioethics pathways here.
+Download a PDF of the Master of Bioethics Pathways.

 We attract students from a wide variety of professions including scientists, researchers, and professionals working in medicine, nursing, public health, health law, health policy/administration, public policy, science communication, social sciences and humanities.